droglenc/NCMTH107/resources/Syllabus-Current.md

 Your conduct in class should revolve around the idea of being respectful of all others in the class.
 Adhering to the following behaviors should be considered the minimum requirements to being respectful of others:

 * Arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
-* Do not bring friends, children, pets, meals, or anything else to class that should not be there.
+* You are expected to attend the entire class period.
+Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
+* Turn off and store out-of-sight cell phones and other electronic devices
+* Turn your computer on immediately so that you can promptly begin the daily quiz.
+* Computer use is limited to class work.
+* If you choose to use your own computer, then please sit as far forward in class as possible.
 * Do not engage in side discussions while I or others are speaking to the entire class.
 *	Do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
 * Unpack before and pack after class -- opening and closing  backpacks, rustling of papers or jackets is disruptive and disrespectful to others.
 * Do not use disrespectful language when addressing others.
-* Turn off and store out-of-sight cell phones and other electronic devices
-* All class work should be conducted on a college computer.
-Personal computers are not permitted for in-class work.
-* You are expected to attend the entire class period.
-Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.

 Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.